NabeelJiwani/hackusingandroid/README.md

-# NJ- Hack Using Android
+# NJ- Tools For Termux Android

 Automatic hacking tools installer for Android [ONLY FOR TERMUX]